seiyria/soa-autofarm/README.md

 # TODO (Now)

-* Single Player Story Farm
-  * Auto refill stamina
+* Auto refill stamina (check if 2 boxes, if so, click first one, otherwise sit at this screen)
-  * Event - requires --specific-mission and --specific-event (support map and list)
 * Add test to validate that each WINDOW_STATE has a WINDOW_CLICKS, WINDOW_INFORMATION, and WINDOW_TRANSITION entry.

 # TODO (Future)